 Gone are the days when you had to have Wall Street-level knowledge to make any money in the financial markets.
 Today's automated investing services find the smart money for you.

-Wealthsimple calls itself "investing on autopilot."
-It's an automated investment manager that helps you set up a portfolio and then makes automatic adjustments to it whenever market conditions take a turn.
+These robo-advisors help you set up a portfolio and then make automatic adjustments to it whenever market conditions take a turn.

 Human advisers are standing by, in case you need one.
-It only takes a few minutes to sign up and get started.
+It takes just a few minutes to sign up and get started.

 4. Create designs for T-shirts